mlhartme/stool/client/documentation.md

 #### DESCRIPTION

 Asks for username/password to authenticate against ldap.
-If authentication succeeds, the respective *server* (if not specified: all servers that need authentication) is asked for an api token that will be stored and used for future access to this server.
+If authentication succeeds, the respective *server* (if not specified: all servers that need authentication) is asked for an api token that will be stored in `~/.stool/servers.yml` and used for future access to this server.

 ## Project commands

-Stage commands operate on a project, which is usually a checkout of the application you're working on.
+Project commands operate on a project, which is usually a checkout of the application you're working on.

 ### stool-project-options